cguth7/cguth7.github.io/_posts/2021-02-03-the-cfr-algorithm.md

 CFR is an offline self-play algorithm, as it learns to play by repeatedly playing against itself.
 It begins with a strategy that is completely uniformly random and adjusts the strategy each iteration using regret matching such that the strategy at each node is proportional to the regrets for each action.
 The regrets are, as explained previously, measures of how the current strategy would have performed compared to a fixed strategy of always taking one particular action.
 Positive regret means that we would have done better by taking that action more often and negative regret means that we would have done better by not taking that action at all.
 The average strategy is then shown to approach a Nash equilibrium in the long run.

 In the vanilla CFR algorithm, each iteration involves passing through every node in the extensive form of the game.
 Each pass evaluates strategies for both players by using regret matching, based on the prior cumulative regrets at each player’s information sets.
-Before looking at the CFR equations, we will provide some refresh some definitions that were given in previous sections here when they are relevant to the forthcoming equations.
+Before looking at the CFR equations, we will refresh some definitions that were given in previous sections here when they are relevant to the forthcoming equations.

 Let A denote the set of all game actions.
 We refer to a strategy profile that excludes